 The Intyalheme story

-Established in 2017 with $5 million seed funding from the Northern Territory Government (NTG), Intyalheme’s role is to enhance renewable energy capability by bridging gaps in relationships, knowledge, and technologies.
-The government aims to power the Territory with 50 per cent renewable energy by 2030.
+Established with $5 million seed funding from the Northern Territory Government, Intyalheme’s role is to enhance renewable energy capability by bridging gaps in relationships, knowledge, and technologies.
+The NT Government aims to power the Territory with 50 per cent renewable energy by 2030.
 Intyalheme contributes to this goal by leading collaborative projects, sharing existing knowledge and generating new knowledge.

-Based in Alice Springs, Intyalheme is a flagship project of Desert Knowledge Australia (DKA) and is governed by a consortium of representatives from DKA, the NT Government, Power and Water Corporation, Charles Darwin University and Ekistica.
-By leveraging existing expertise to build powerful new outcomes, the small team at Intyalheme is making big things happen.
+Based in Alice Springs, Intyalheme is a flagship project of Desert Knowledge Australia (DKA).
+It is governed by a consortium of representatives from DKA, the NT Government, Power and Water Corporation, Charles Darwin University and Ekistica.